kmvunion/RandomProvider/README.md

 # RandomProvider
 The lightweight package allows generating random strings for your project based on predefined configurations.
-The complete list of features will describe in the documentation for release version 1.0.1.
+Complete documentation will be available in version 1.1.0.

 ## Documentation